Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

 8 Critical Roles You Play in Selling Your Ministry

-Some of your volunteers might be ready for change — they just don’t know it yet.
-They’re content to just sit in the choir or just observe on the sidelines.
+Some of your volunteers might be ready for change—they just don’t know it yet.
+They’re content to sit in the choir or observe on the sidelines.
 What should your role be?

 Once you have all the information you need to understand people, you’re ready to diagnose their need to serve in your ministry.

-A Doctor diagnoses discontent to arrive at a need the patient unknowingly wants.
+A doctor diagnoses discontent to reveal a need the patient unknowingly wants.
 Too often, our potential volunteers don’t even know that working in children’s ministry is beneficial to them.
-Your role as a Doctor is to persuade a person as to the benefits of his or her service.
+Your role as a doctor is to persuade volunteers that their service at church benefits them, too.
+(It truly does, by the way!)

-Frankly, too often we don’t feel that what we’re providing is beneficial, and thus we’re hesitant to recruit or too timid to expect good attendance at our teacher training.
-A good Doctor shows what healthy patients look like, is passionate about good habits, and is gentle in persistence.
+Frankly, we sometimes don’t feel that what we’re providing is beneficial, and thus we’re hesitant to recruit or too timid to expect good attendance at our teacher training.
+A good doctor shows what healthy patients look like, is passionate about good habits, and is gentle in persistence.

-Build a picture of the solution as an Architect.
+3).
+Build a Picture of the Solution Like an Architect.

-An Architect arrives at a simple solution to your volunteers’ needs.
+An architect provides a simple solution to your volunteers’ needs.
 This is truly where the fun begins.
 Is one of your volunteers’ needs to feel a part of a small accountability group?
 Your team approach to ministry might just be the solution.

 Does your training meeting attendance leave you frustrated because the felt need of another meeting just isn’t part of your volunteers’ equation?
 Then try calling it something different.
-Or disguise team-building as a trip to the outlets or meet one-on-one at Caribou Coffee with your favorite potential leader.
+Disguise team-building as a trip to the bargain store.
+Present one-on-one meetings as spending time at a local coffee shop.

 These times, incidentally, corresponded with when her volunteers were finished dropping off or picking up children, or when a swing-shift spouse could take over watching young children.